There are carbs galore from our green garden in mid-summer; should we be avoiding them?

 Those of you who read this column with any regularity will know that I do not advocate avoiding all carbs; except in the case of those who are morbidly obese and diabetic.

-There is a huge amount in the literature about the benefits of whole grains; the difficulty is that they are extremely difficult to get, so the whole lot get lumped in with the bad carbs.
+There is a huge amount in the literature about the benefits of whole grains; the difficulty is that they are extremely difficult to get, so they get lumped in with the bad carbs.
 At all levels of society including researchers and nutritionists they assume you simply cannot get them.

 From our green garden we have an abundance of food right now that the followers of ketogenic diets think we should shun.
 As always you have to read the fine print; there are difficulties with carbs but oversimplification of the issues is not helpful.
-We avoid whole grains and legumes because of their starch content at our peril, in my opinion.
+Avoiding whole grains and legumes because of their starch content is perilous, in my opinion.

-Refine a carbohydrate and it will raise your blood glucose, stress your pancreas and liver, make you insulin-resistant and likely put on those unwanted kilogrammes.
+Refine a carbohydrate and it will raise your blood glucose, stress your pancreas and liver and make you insulin-resistant; and likely put on those unwanted kilogrammes.

 A mealie and a slice of wholegrain bread for lunch is just too much.
 New potatoes and a pudding for supper is over the top.
-The other option, a good one, is half a helping of each.
+The other option, a good one, is half a helping of each; reduce the glycemic load.

-It’s all about “glycemic load.”
+Yes it’s all about “glycemic load.”
 We need to keep even the good carbs under control.
-Enjoy them in small amounts without guilt; they are good for us, providing the fibre for the friendly bugs in the intestine and bulk for the stool; and a plethora of important vitamins and phytochemicals.
+Enjoy them in small amounts without guilt.
+They are good for us, providing fibre for the friendly bugs in the intestine and bulk for the stool; and a plethora of important vitamins and phytochemicals.

 We are going dizzy with the choice of healthy carbs right now.
 New potatoes are so delicious; wholegrain bread is so good you don’t need anything more than butter on it, it tastes so good.
-Freshly-ground mealiemeal straight from our little mill makes a wonderful breakfast; corn on the cob.
-And quite soon it will be butternut and lima-beans; a nightmare for those who are trying to bant.
+Freshly-ground maizemeal straight from our little mill makes a wonderful breakfast; corn on the cob.
+And quite soon it will be butternut and lima beans; a nightmare for those who are trying to bant.